-To confirm the ability of LB1901 to effectively target CD4 tumor cells that also express the CAR construct, we deliberately transduced human hepatocyte, or HH, cells, a CD4+ human tumor cell line derived from a patient with CTCL, with the LB1901 CAR construct.
+To confirm the ability of LB1901 to effectively target CD4 tumor cells that also express the CAR construct, we deliberately transduced HH, a CD4+ human tumor cell line derived from a patient with CTCL, with the LB1901 CAR construct.
 The preclinical results showed that LB1901 has the ability to eliminate CD4+ HH cells as well as CD4+ HH cells transduced with the CAR construct.
 We believe the ability to kill CAR-expressing tumor cells is critically important for a therapy being developed to treat TCL.